Harinineon/EI-coding-exercise/pattern/README.md

 - **Description**: The observer pattern is used to notify multiple objects about state changes in another object.
 - **Usage**: In this project, the observer pattern is used to notify customers when their order status changes.
 - **Files**:
-  - `observer/Customer.java`: The observer interface.
+  - `observer/Observer.java`: The observer interface.
-  - `observer/RegularCustomer.java` and `observer/VIPCustomer.java`: Concrete observer implementations.
+  - `observer/Customer.java`: Concrete observer implementation.
   - `observer/Order.java`: The subject that notifies observers of changes.

 #### Logger Pattern